 Applications - Principal/Head/Counselor Recommendation Form

-Recommendations from your child's current head of school or principal or guidance counselor are an important component in your child's private school admissions portfolio.
+Recommendations from your child's current head of school or principal, or guidance counselor are an important component in your child's private school admissions portfolio.
 Why?
 Because they give the admissions staff an assessment of both your child's abilities and her accomplishments by someone who has actually taught her.
 Strong recommendations from professionals who know your child can make a difference.
 So can weak recommendations.
 Professional recommendations made by a private school employee are confidential.
 You will probably never see what the head of school wrote about your child.
 Neither will the admissions staff reveal that information.
-On the other hand professional recommendations made by a public school employee are a different matter which I shall explain below.
-While this video approaches recommendations from a college applications perspective, much of it applies to the private schools admissions process.

 Are there special forms to be used?

-Recommendation forms typically are completed and submitted by your child's current principal or head or guidance counselor directly to the admissions departments of the schools to which your child is applying.
-As noted at the beginning of this article, they are an important part of the applications process.
+Recommendation forms are typically completed and submitted by your child's current principal or head or guidance counselor directly to the admissions departments of the schools to which your child is applying.
+As noted at the beginning of this article, they are an important part of the application process.

 These recommendations should be handled according to each school's very specific instructions.
 They are the evidence the school needs to substantiate all oral or written statements about your child.
 These documents are not hearsay or anecdotal.
-They are professional opinions and records which the school considering your child's application needs to review.
+They are professional opinions and records the school considers your child's application needs to review.
 They complete an important part of your child's admissions portfolio.
-But remember: recommendations are just one part of the applications process.
+But remember: recommendations are just one part of the application process.
 On the other hand, be aware that the principal or counselor will tell it like it is, in professional but clinical terms.

 Where Are the forms?